AusClimateService/data-code-group/code_roadmap.md

 #### 1. Don't reinvent the wheel

-It's possible that others have already developed code to perform your task and that this code available for you and others to use in existing software (or a package, library, module, toolbox etc).
-There are many advantages to using established, well-supported code, including:
+It's possible that others have already developed code to perform your task and that this code is available for you and others to use in existing software (or a package, library, module, toolbox etc).
+There are many advantages to using established, well-supported software, including:
 - Trust from you and the community that the code is doing what it's supposed to
 - "Sharing" code is as simple as documenting the software you use
 - Potential performance benefits